nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt595/display_examples/fbdev_freertos/example_board_readme.md

 - Personal Computer
 - RK055AHD091 MIPI panel (Not necessary if use other panel)
 - RK055MHD091 MIPI panel (Not necessary if use other panel)
+- RM67162(G1120B0MIPI) smart MIPI panel (Not necessary if use other panel)
-- RM67162 smart MIPI panel (Not necessary if use other panel)
+- CO5300(ZC143AC72MIPI) smart MIPI panel (Not necessary if use other panel)

 Board settings
 ============